 Skip to main content

-Gumnut provides a cloud-hosted MCP (Model Context Protocol) server that enables AI assistants to interact with your photo library.
-This allows tools like Claude, Cursor, ChatGPT, and other MCP-compatible applications to search, organize, and manage your photos using natural language.
+Gumnut provides a cloud-hosted MCP (Model Context Protocol) server that lets your AI assistant work with your photo library.
+You can use it from tools like Claude, Cursor, ChatGPT, and other MCP-compatible applications to search, organize, and manage your photos with natural language.
+In compatible MCP hosts, the assistant can also inspect image pixels directly instead of relying only on metadata or signed asset URLs.

 What is MCP?

-The Model Context Protocol is an open protocol that enables AI assistants to securely interact with external systems.
-Gumnut’s MCP server implements this protocol, giving AI assistants access to all Gumnut API operations with authenticated, rate-limited access.
+The Model Context Protocol is an open protocol that lets AI assistants securely interact with external systems.
+Gumnut’s MCP server implements this protocol, giving your assistant authenticated, rate-limited access to your Gumnut library.

 Server URL